container-storage-interface/spec/spec.md

       // to match Plugin CSI version.
       UNKNOWN = 0;

+      // Indicates that there is a already an operation pending for the
+      // specified volume.
+In general the Cluster Orchestrator (CO) is
+      // responsible for ensuring that there is no more than one call
+      // “in-flight” per volume at a given time.
+However, in some
+      // circumstances, the CO MAY lose state (for example when the CO
+      // crashes and restarts), and MAY issue multiple calls
+      // simultaneously for the same volume.
+The Plugin, SHOULD handle
+      // this as gracefully as possible, and MAY return this error code
+      // to reject secondary calls.
+      //
+      // Recovery behavior: Caller SHOULD ensure that there are no other
+      // calls pending for the specified volume, and then retry with
+      // exponential back off.
       OPERATION_PENDING_FOR_VOLUME = 1;

+      // Indicates that a volume corresponding to the specified
+      // `VolumeID` does not exist.
+      //
+      // Recovery behavior: Caller SHOULD verify that the `VolumeID` is
+      // correct and that the volume is accessible and has not been
+      // deleted before retrying with exponential back off.
       VOLUME_DOES_NOT_EXIST = 2;

       UNMOUNT_ERROR = 3;

+      // Indicates that the specified `VolumeID` is not allowed or
+      // understood by the Plugin.
+More human-readable information MAY
+      // be provided in the `error_description` field.
+      //
+      // Recovery behavior: Caller MUST fix the `VolumeID` before
+      // retrying.
+      INVALID_VOLUME_ID = 4;
     }

     NodeUnpublishVolumeErrorCode error_code = 1;